MaelGarcia/central-frontend/CONTRIBUTING.md

 #### Adding a New Locale

-To add a new locale to ODK Central Frontend:
+To add a new locale to Conectados Frontend:

 1. Add the locale to Transifex.
 2. Add the locale to `locales` in [`/src/i18n.js`](/src/i18n.js) and [`/bin/util/transifex.js`](/bin/util/transifex.js).